stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 with boxed data.
 We will return to this when we start talking about Repa and will see how the problem is solved there.

-To give the programmer single image type that represents “just” an image, abstracted from its representation, `Image` is put into `DynamicImage`
+To give the programmer a single image type that represents “just” an image, abstracted from its representation, `Image` is put into the `DynamicImage`
 wrapper:

 ```haskell